JosTheDude/developer-toolkit/README.md

 All with 61 mods in a highly performanced-optimized modpack.
 Built to work __out of the box!__

 ## Performance Recommendations
 Developer's Toolkit is built with performance in mind, however, it does contain a lot of mods and changes.
-The modpack is based off of Fabulously Optimized, one of the most popular modpacks for performance tuning.
-However, due to the sheer library of additional components and features presented in the pack it is recommended to follow the following performance recommendations.
+The modpack is based off of Simply Optimized for maximum performance, however, there is additional performance overhead depending on computer specs.
+We recommend the following allocations to your client:
 - Recommended Allocation
-> * 8GB of RAM (Client)
+> * 5GB of RAM (Client)
 > * [Aikar's Flags Java Arguments (Client)](https://github.com/JosTheDude/developer-toolkit?tab=readme-ov-file#aikars-flags-arguments)
 - Minimum Allocation
 > * 4GB OF RAM (Client)